Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Introduction

-\cite{liu2024datasets} studies the mainstream datasets for building LLMs, including the pre-training corpora, instruction tuning datasets, preference datasets, evaluation benchmarks, and traditional NLP datasets. \cite{albalak2024survey} presents a systematic overview of constructing the data pipeline for language models.
-Any selection method, either via distribution matching or diversification, can be composed of: 1) utility function; 2) selection mechanism.
-During different stages of the pipeline (e.g., language filtering, data quality, domain knowledge, deduplication, toxic and explicit content removal, and data mixing), the selection method should be adjusted according to different selection objectives. \cite{wang2024survey} focuses on the data preparation for instruction tuning.
-Existing methods on building instruction tuning datasets include: 1) reformulating the discriminative NLP datasets into generative ones; 2) self-instruct with seed prompts; 3) prompt mapping and evol-instruct.
-Popular methods on dataset selection can be simply classified as: 1) system of indicators; 2) trainable LLMs; 3) powerful LLMs; and 4) small models. \cite{guo2022deepcore} starts from the general coreset selection method in the field of deep learning and categorize all selection manners into: 1) geometry-based methods (e.g., herding, kcenter-greedy); 2) uncertainty-based methods (e.g., least confidence/entropy/margin); 3) error/loss-based methods (forgetting; GraND/EL2N; importance resampling); 4) decision boundary-based (adversarial deepfool; contrastive active learning); 5) gradient matching-based (gradient approximation towards full set); 6) bi-level optimization-based (inner loop of model optimization and outer loop of datapoint selection); 7) sub-modularity-based (e.g., graph cut; facility location); 8) proxy-based (preference of a small model on data selection). \cite{zhou2024survey} investigates the potential metrics and aspects for data quality measurement and provides a list of available tools for data evaluation.
-Apart from data assessment and selection methods that specifically designed for NLP or LLM applications~\cite{moore2010intelligent,chen2024data,dodge2020fine,kandpal2022deduplicating,li2022data,feng2021survey,lee2021deduplicating,malhotra2015survey,liu2024take}, there exist many survey studies that tackle general quality measurement in machine learning~\cite{gupta2021data,zha2023data,ehrlinger2022survey,mohammed2024data,li2024active,lu2023machine,dix2023measuring,priestley2023survey,byabazaire2020data,roh2019survey,sidi2012data,batini2009methodologies} for constructing safe, unbiased, and accurate datasets. {In this paper, we mainly focus on reviewing data selection methods for utilizing instruction tuning data in the context of large language models.}
+{Existing surveys on general data selection also shed light on the principles of developing selection methods. } \cite{guo2022deepcore} started from the general coreset selection methods in the field of deep learning and categorize all selection manners into: 1) geometry-based methods (e.g., herding, k-center greedy); 2) uncertainty-based methods (e.g., least confidence/entropy/margin); 3) error/loss-based methods (forgetting; GraND/EL2N; importance resampling); 4) decision boundary-based (adversarial deepfool; contrastive active learning); 5) gradient matching-based (gradient approximation towards full set); 6) bi-level optimization-based (inner loop of model optimization and outer loop of datapoint selection); 7) sub-modularity-based (e.g., graph cut; facility location); 8) proxy-based (preference of a small model on data selection). \cite{zhou2024survey} investigated the potential metrics and aspects for data quality measurement.
+They provide a list of available tools for data evaluation.
+Apart from data assessment and selection methods that are specifically designed for NLP or LLM applications~\cite{moore2010intelligent,chen2024data,dodge2020fine,kandpal2022deduplicating,li2022data,feng2021survey,lee2021deduplicating,malhotra2015survey,liu2024take}, there exist many survey studies that tackle general quality measurement in machine learning~\cite{gupta2021data,zha2023data,ehrlinger2022survey,mohammed2024data,li2024active,lu2023machine,dix2023measuring,priestley2023survey,byabazaire2020data,roh2019survey,sidi2012data,batini2009methodologies} for constructing safe, unbiased, and accurate datasets. {In this paper, we mainly focus on reviewing data selection methods for utilizing instruction tuning data in the context of large language models.}